Perspicacity11/CV/README.md

 **Diversity, equity and inclusion**

-When I'm not coding I'm usually involved in corporate and creative DEI advocacy in my capacity as Policy Lead for Activism & Advocacy at Outvertising.
+When I'm not coding I'm usually involved in corporate and creative DEI advocacy in my capacity as Co-Director of Advocacy at Outvertising.
 I am also an independent consultant specialising in LGBTQ+ workplace inclusivity, and work that I led has been shortlisted at the British LGBT Awards, the Rainbow Honours and the British Diversity Awards.
 My work in this space has led me to mentor young LGTBQ+ professionals and students, to speak at conferences and deliver workshops to organisations of all shapes and sizes.

 **Gaming**

-When I'm not coding or doing D&I, I'm usually playing grand stategy games like Europa Universalis, Stellaris, CK3 or Total War.
+And when I'm not doing either of those, I'm usually playing grand stategy games like Europa Universalis, Stellaris, CK3 or Total War.
 Otherwise I'm an Xbox loyalist, and you can find me playing RPGs!
-I value video games for the escapism and they represent the best approach to depressurising that I've yet found.
+I needed a hobby that allowed me to escape the entrapment stress of lockdown and it's since been remarkably therapeutic.
+I've even made some friends courtesy of the folks at Gaymers Inc!

 **Current affairs**

 I consider myself a lifelong politics student, and maintain a close interest in the political, economic and geostrategic affairs of the UK, US, China and the EU.
+I can reliably be spotted in a bar having a 'spirited' discussion about the use of QMV in the European Council, cannabis legalisation, HS2 or some other admittedly bureaucratic topic.
+I am, avowedly, a dork.